 Frequently Asked Questions

-If you are interested in scheduling an appointment or in gathering more information about the therapeutic process, please call (9790-946-8004) for a free 15 minute consultation.
-In this call I will gather general information related to what is prompting you to seek counseling, as well as provide some information about me and my services.
-If there appears to be a good fit and you are interested, we will schedule an initial intake appointment.
-Otherwise, I am happy to provide you with other potential therapist referrals in our community that may suit your needs more appropriately.
+Thank you for your interest in working with me.
+The best next step is to call me and if you get my voicemail, leave as detailed a message as you are comfortable leaving.
+We will then connect over the phone for a free 15-20 consultation where I will gather general information related to your counseling needs and desires, as well as provide you with some information about me and my practice.
+If it appears to be a good fit, and you are interested, we will schedule an initial 80-minute intake appointment.
+Otherwise, I will provide you with other potential therapist referrals in our community that may suit your needs more appropriately.

 What can I expect in the first session?

-The initial intake will last about an hour and will require that you complete paperwork prior to the visit.
+The initial intake will last about 80 minutes and will require that you complete paperwork prior to the visit that I will send you through my secure client portal.
 This first session is most importantly about introducing ourselves to each other and ideally establishing a connection.
-It will also entail reviewing required paperwork, gathering information about your life and what brought you to counseling, and your goals for seeking services.
+It will also entail reviewing required paperwork, gathering information about your life and what brought you to counseling, and your desires for seeking services.
 At the end of the session, I will check in with you about the session and provide treatment recommendations based on the information obtained.

 What are some reasons people come to therapy?